 Any statutory holiday entitlement that isn’t used because of illness can be carried over into the next leave year.
 If an employee is ill just before or during their holiday, they can take it as sick leave instead.

-Employees can choose to take paid holiday while on sick leave, if their employer agrees.
-For example, because they don’t qualify for sick pay.
+An employee can ask to take their paid holiday for the time they’re off work sick.
+They might do this if they don’t qualify for sick pay, for example.
 Any rules relating to sick leave will still apply.

 When an employee changes their holiday to sick leave they’re paid Statutory Sick Pay which will count towards the amount of holiday pay they’ve received.
 The exceptions to this rule are: